Edit distance

 In computational linguistics and computer science, edit distance is a string metric, i.e. a way of quantifying how dissimilar two strings (e.g., words) are to one another, that is measured by counting the minimum number of operations required to transform one string into the other.
 Edit distances find applications in natural language processing, where automatic spelling correction can determine candidate corrections for a misspelled word by selecting words from a dictionary that have a low distance to the word in question.
 In bioinformatics, it can be used to quantify the similarity of DNA sequences, which can be viewed as strings of the letters A, C, G and T.

-Different definitions of an edit distance use different sets of string operations.
+Different definitions of an edit distance use different sets of like operations.
 Levenshtein distance operations are the removal, insertion, or substitution of a character in the string.
 Being the most common metric, the term Levenshtein distance is often used interchangeably with edit distance.